Generalised bayesian sample copula of order $m$: Introduction

-In this paper we propose a semiparametric copula whose maximum likelihood estimator coincides, under certain conditions, to the sample copula of order $m$.
-We propose a Bayesian approach for inference purposes and introduce a novel prior that borrows strength across some neighbouring regions in the space.
+In this paper we propose a semiparametric copula model whose maximum likelihood estimator coincides, under certain conditions, to the sample copula of order $m$.
+We further propose a Bayesian approach for inference purposes and introduce a novel prior that borrows strength across some neighbouring regions in the space and produces smooth estimates.
+Posterior inference is obtained via a Markov Chain Monte Carlo algorithm that relies in a data augmentation technique and requires a Metropolis-Hastings step.
+We propose a novel adaptation scheme for the random walk proposal distributions.

 The outline of the rest of the paper is as follows: In Section \ref{sec:model} we define the semiparametric copula model and obtain the maximum likelihood estimators of the model parameters.
 In Section 3 we introduce the spatially dependent prior and study its properties.
 Section 4 characterises posterior distributions and deals with posterior computations.
 In Section 5 we present a simulation study to show the performance of our model under different scenarios and carry out a real data analysis.
 We conclude in Section 6 with a discussion.